mhamri/MQLBettersyntax/README.md

 > donate :dollar: or buy me a coffee :coffee: or help to document :pen: more functions :gear:

-> I only document things that I'm using or facing during the code and see a wiggly line.
+> I only document things I am using or facing during the code and see a wiggly line.